Codecademy/docs/content/lua/concepts/data-types/data-types.md

   - 'paths/computer-science'
 ---

-Lua, like Python, is a dynamically typed language, which means the the type does not have to be explicitly declared with the variable.
+Lua, like Python, is a dynamically typed language, which means the type does not have to be explicitly declared with the variable.
 Lua has eight basic **data types**,  some commonly used data types are:
-* Number: Represents double-percision floating point values (there are is no `int` type in Lua).
+* Number: Represents double-precision floating point values (there is no `int` type in Lua).
 * Boolean
 * String
 * Nil